-· Include a diagram of the authority structure of the governance and of the school education staff.
-Discuss whether the governance is responsible for the general policies and the financial stability of the school programs, or by whatever other means fiscal soundness is achieved.
+• Include a diagram of the authority structure of the governance and of the early education staff.
+Discuss whether the governance is responsible for the general policies and the financial stability of the early education program, or by whatever other means fiscal soundness is achieved.

-The self study contains a diagram of the authority structure of the governance and of the school education staff.
-The governance is responsible for the general policies and the financial stability of the school program.
+• Standard met: The self study contains a diagram of the authority structure of the governance and of the early education staff.
+The governance is responsible for the general policies and the financial stability of the early education program.

-The self study does not contain a diagram of the authority structure of the governance and of the school education staff, and/or the self study does not contain information indicating that the governance is responsible for the general policies and the financial stability of the school.
+• Standard not met: The self study does not contain a diagram of the authority structure of the governance and of the early education staff, and/or the self study does not contain information indicating that the governance is responsible for the general policies and the financial stability of the early education program.

-· Include a list of the governance members' names, years of service on the governing entity, means by which service is determined, term of service and selection of members as required in the by-laws.
+• Include a list of the governance members' names, years of service on the governing entity, means by which service is determined, term of service and selection of members as required in the by-laws.

-A list of governance members' names, years of services, and demographic information is included.
+• Standard met: A list of governance members' names, years of services, and demographic information is included.